dokc/how-to-dok/resources/Introduction-to-Cloud-Native.md

 2) So, we need a new architecture for our applications to utilize the benefits of the cloud.
 There is a need to design the applications keeping the cloud in mind and take advantage of several services the cloud provides.<br/>

+3) Also Applications built on the philosophy and principles of cloud native can still be extended to the on-premises server.
+Cloud Native gives us that extended flexibility.
+An application that is deployed on cloud can be deployed on-prem if it is managed well and done right.

 ### **Why Cloud Native?**   <hr/>